guillermoaviles/online-store-be/README.md

 The online store app would be the place where the users can freely buy any available items on the sites, sell an item by creating a new post, add a review/comment to an existing item.
 The app give the users the freedom to buy and sell without paying any fees or restrictions.

-+ This repository is the backend respository for the app.
++ This repository is the back-end respository for the app.
-+ The backend is deployed on Heroky: [here](https://online-store.herokuapp.com/api/online-store/)
++ The back-end is deployed on Heroky: [here](https://online-store.herokuapp.com/api/online-store/)
-+ The front end is deployed on Vercel: [here]()
++ The front-end is deployed on Vercel: [here]()
-+ The associated front end repository can be found: [here](https://github.com/guillermoaviles/online-store-fe)
++ The associated front-end repository can be found: [here](https://github.com/guillermoaviles/online-store-fe)

 ## Deployment
-The backend of our application is a MongoDB, Express and Node with two models that includes a schema for Item and for Comment.
+The back-end of our application is a MongoDB, Express and Node with two models that includes a schema for Item and for Comment.
 It follows RESTful architecture in naming and functionality of all available endpoints.
 Create, Read, Update, and Destroy (CRUD) was built in throughout the app.
-The backend composes the following technologies/platforms:
+The back-end composes the following technologies/platforms:

 ### Heroku:
 Heroku is a container-based cloud Platform as a Service (PaaS).
 Developers use Heroku to deploy, manage, and scale modern apps.
 The platform is elegant, flexible, and easy to use, offering developers the simplest path to getting our apps to market.
-Heroku plays a crucial part in our backend server/app.
+Heroku plays a crucial part in our back-end server/app.

 ### MongoDB Atlas:
 MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
 According to General Assembly, _"even though SQL databases have been around for much longer, NoSQL databases have gained in popularity in recent years as the amount of user-generated data on web applications has grown exponentially.
 NoSQL databases like MongoDB lend themselves well to rapid app development use cases such as coding sprints and Agile settings.
 Anytime you have large amounts of data with little or no structure, unknown requirements, or when data is increasing at a very high rate, a flexible and scaleable database like MongoDB would be an ideal choice."_